orakist/Oaksoft.ArgumentParser/README.md

 }
 ```

-See, how the following parser configuration parses the commandline inputs.
+See, how the following parser configuration parses the command-line inputs.

 ```
 var parser = CommandLine.CreateParser<ExampleOptions>()